How website’s countdown timer works: Can you bypass it?

 Creating urgency

-Many e-commerce sites use timers to create urgency.
-For instance, you might see a message that reads, “Sale ends in 5 hours 20 minutes!”
-This encourages shoppers to make a purchase before the sale is over.
+Many shopping websites use timers to make you feel like you need to buy quickly.
+For example, you might see a message saying, “Sale ends in 5 hours 20 minutes!”
+This pushes you to buy before the deal runs out.

 How to skip countdown timer on a website